stoplightio/studio/README.md

 ### Style Guides and Validation

-Enforce correctness and best practices with Style Guides, powered by the native [Spectral](https://stoplight.io/spectral/) integration that alerts you to errors the moment they are created.
+Enforce correctness and best practices with [Style Guides](https://meta.stoplight.io/docs/platform/ZG9jOjMwMDI3MjA2-style-guide-overview), powered by the native [Spectral](https://stoplight.io/spectral/) integration that alerts you to errors the moment they are created.

 ![Spectral validates and lints your APIs to ensure they are correct and functional](assets/images/spectral1.png)

 Clicking on errors or warnings also brings you to exactly where they are located in the document, making it easy to fix errors at the source.

-To find out more about Stoplight Style Guides and how validations can improve your API design workflow, see [here](https://meta.stoplight.io/docs/platform/ZG9jOjMwMDI3MjA2-overview).

 ### Built-in Mocking